plenoptic-org/plenoptic_presentations/2025-05-16_vss-symposium/slides.md

 ]} -->
 </div>

+#note:
-#note: plenoptic comes out of work in Eero Simoncelli's lab, and in Eero's lab, this goes back to work he did in the late 90s with Javier Portilla on a texture model.
+- plenoptic comes out of work in Eero Simoncelli's lab, and in Eero's lab, this goes back to work he did in the late 90s with Javier Portilla on a texture model.
 - in order to validate their computational model of visual texture, they were inspired by work from Bela Julesz in the 1960s.
-- as Javier and Eero put it: if they had a good model of visual texture, then any two texture images whose model outputs matched should perceptually equivalent.
+- as Javier and Eero put it: if they had a good model of visual texture, then any two texture images whose model outputs matched should be perceptually equivalent.

-- now, finding two natural images with the same model output would be fairly difficult -- especially in the 90s, before the advent of large image databases
+now, stumbling across two natural images with the same model output would be fairly difficult -- especially in the 90s, before the advent of large image databases

 - so instead, they realized that, if they computed the gradient of the model with respect to the input image, they would know how to change the pixels of an image in order to get the model output to look like what they wanted
 - that is, they could start with a natural texture image, send it through their model to get some output
 - then take another image, say some white noise, ...